| Title: | Statistical Entropy Analysis of Network Data |

 Dataframe with four columns:

-and the fourth column gives the value of the transformed triadic variable var
+and the fourth column gives the value of the transformed triadic variable var.

 Termeh Shafie